Stephen Morin: Trials

 Morin was charged with the murders of Carrie Marie Scott and Janna Bruce, since there was substantial evidence supporting his guilt in those cases.
 After withdrawing his appeals and pleading guilty, he was convicted and sentenced to death in February 1984.
 Later on, he was additionally convicted of killing Daniel, before being extradited to Colorado on charges of killing Sheila Whalen, for whose killing he was also sentenced to death at the end of 1984.
 Morin was also supposed to be later extradited to Utah to stand trial for other killings he supposedly committed there, but for reasons unknown, this never occurred.
 In total, Stephen Morin was investigated for 48 violent murders committed in the states of Utah, Colorado, Nevada, Washington, Idaho, Indiana, Missouri, Pennsylvania, Texas, New York and California.
 In Nevada alone, Morin was tested for involvement in eight murders.

 Imprisonment

-After his conviction, Morin converted to Christianity.
-His execution date was scheduled for March 1985.
-Shortly before this, the convicted stated that he did not want to appeal for a new trial or postpone the execution, which conflicted with his lawyer David Goldstein, who filed a petition for a forensic examination on his client, since he showed signs of mental retardation.
+Morin's execution date was scheduled for March 1985.
+Shortly before this, the convicted stated that he did not want to appeal for a new trial or postpone the execution, which conflicted with his lawyer David Goldstein, who filed a petition for a forensic examination on his client, since he showed signs of intellectual disability.
 The application, however, was rejected.